cherfychow/Site-Personal/README.md

 ### Bangka Theme
 This theme is all about large, clear elements.
 Huge typography, almost full screen photos.
 No hiding the pretty things :) Features Freight and HK Grotesk typefaces with a Kelly Green and manilla envelope pink palette.
 Blog posts have split styling for landscape and portrait photos with blockquote-like captions (again, everything's large).
 The webfonts aren't included in this repo because they're not mine to put out there.

+This work is licensed under a
+[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].